-Find answers to common questions about the 2013 Kilimanjaro Hiking Challenge.
+Find answers to common questions about the 2013 Everest Base Camp Challenge.

-Macmillan is proud to have one of the best cost:income ratios in the sector, meaning more of your hard earned sponsorship is spent on our vital services and not on trip costs.
+Macmillan is proud to have the best cost:income ratio of any charity, meaning more of your hard earned sponsorship is spent on our vital services and not on trip costs.

 We will provide you with a fundraising pack full of ideas on how to reach your target.
 You will also have the support of the Challenge Team and our extensive network of Macmillan fundraisers throughout the UK.